pwsmith/htmlex/README.md

 Though the `ex` and `ab` counters can both be called without wrapping them in the `example-number` and `ab-counter` divs as suggested above, best practice dictates that you should still do so.
 In particular in the case of the `ab-counter`, it is important to wrap all examples in the `example-container` div, so that the counter is reset between examples.

-# Restrictions/Bugs
+# Availability

+## Tested Browsers

 At the time of writing this works on Firefox (v71), Chromium/Chrome (v78) and Safari (v13).

-Sometimes, seemingly varying which system used, the `<ol class='sentence>...</ol>` container appears too high, resulting in the three lines of the example being too high for the number.
-This can be fixed by commenting or uncommenting the `padding: 0em;` value for the container in `linguistic-examples.css`.
-On a Mac, the value should be **commented out**.
-When using Linux, this should be **present**.
-I don't know why this happens, but it's a relatively simple fix.
+## Known Bugs

+I have found a difference in the height of the glossing examples between using Linux and macOS.
+When used on linux computers, the examples appear one line too low relative to the judgement marker and the number counter.
+To fix this, the value of `gloss-individual-word` should be set to `-1em;` when using linux (if the problem appears, I have only tested it on Arch-based distros).

 # Contributors